OoliteProject/OoliteStarter/readme.md

 for various missions.
 It's main purpose is to ease OXP management, Oolite versions and manage save games.

+So obviously it allows you to install and remove OXPs.
+It shows conflicts and dependencies so you can avoid problems as early as possible.
+If you ever tried to remember which list of OXPs you had installed, OoliteStarter allows to save and reconstruct them.
+You can also share the list of OXPs with others if you like.

+Also OoliteStarter remembers which OXPs were in use when you saved the game, and you can restore that state with just the click of a button.

+While you create savegames in Oolite, OoliteStarter allows to browse the savegames and choose which one to launch.
+But you can also delete no longer needed files.

+There are more goodies like auto update checks for OoliteStarter, OXPs and Oolite itself.
+Or MQTT functionality that allow adding more cockpit gauges or input controls to be connected to Oolite.

 ## Requirements (generic package only)

+* Be aware this is a manual install.
+If you feel unsure what to do you are likely better off with the installer packages.
 * You need to have Java SDK 21 or newer installed.
   If you are unfamiliar with installing Java on Linux, follow https://www.youtube.com/watch?v=7lzIP-PvHoY